adrelanos/aeternity-wiki/Installing-on-Windows-(work-in-progress,-help-wanted).md

 **4.3)** `rebar compile`

-It is likely it will throw an error:
+It is likely that it will throw an error:

 ```
 Compiling c:/code/testnet/deps/jiffy/c_src/decoder.c